jrhoun/liferay-learn/docs/commerce/2.x/en/promoting-products/using-notification-templates.md

 # Using Notification Templates

 Notifications are automated emails sent to users.
 To send email notifications, first create a _Notification Template_.
 Notification Templates define the notification sender, trigger, and content of an email notification.
+See the [Store Emails](./store-emails.md#notification-templates) article for a complete list of available Notification Templates.

 ```note::
    To use Liferay Commerce's Notifications feature, system administrators first have to configure the Mail settings for Liferay Digital Experience Platform (DXP).
 See `Connecting to a Mail Server <https://learn.liferay.com/dxp-7.x/installation-and-upgrades/setting-up-liferay-dxp/configuring-mail/connecting-to-a-mail-server.html>`_ for more information.